DomainDrivenArchitecture/dda-liferay-crate/README.md

                                    :aws-secret-access-key secret/Secret}}})
 ```

-For `Secret` you can find more adapters in dda-palet-commons.
+For `Secret` you can find more adapters in dda-pallet-commons.

 ### Infra API
 The Infra configuration is a configuration on the infrastructure level of a crate.
 It contains the complete configuration options that are possible with the crate functions.
 You can find the details of the infra configurations at the other crates used: